ealvarezabasto/Splunk-SIEM-Development-Projects/2. Capacity Planning for Splunk Enterprise /Capacity Planning.md

 # Introduction

-Below are personal notes from reading and understanding Splunk Capacity Planning Manuagl
+Below are personal notes from reading and understanding Splunk Capacity Planning Manual
 Link: https://docs.splunk.com/Documentation/Splunk/9.4.2/Capacity/IntroductiontocapacityplanningforSplunkEnterprise
+***Disclaimer: All text within "" is a word by word copy paste from the Splunk Capacity Planning Manual***

 * Splunk Enterprise can accomodate nearly any capacity need.
 However, effectively taking advantage of the scaling capability requires planning.